 Water symbolically

 In the imagery, the life-sustaining power of water is emphasised.
 God is called the "spring of living water" (Jer 2:13) or "fountain of life" (Ps 36:10).
 Transience and death are symbolised by the spilling or pouring of water (Ps 79:3).
 In the Creation narratives, the presence of sufficient water is used to describe the ideal life for people (Garden of Eden - 4 rivers).
 The image of sufficiently watered gardens and springs of water that do not fade is also used with regard to the future of the people of Israel (Isa 12:3).
 The temple, which was decisive for the history of Israel, is also associated with water.
 Many texts link the temple with a spring that originates there.
-This makes it clear that the water is to be seen as a gift from God (Ez 47).
+This makes clear that the water is to be seen as a gift from God (Ez 47).

 Second (New) Testament